Wlopes513/list-in-html/README.md

 # list-in-html
-In this couse a list will be created explaining your tags
+In this course a list will be created explaining your tags